armankhondker/aVeryFunCryptoService/README.md

-# A Very Fun Crypto Service
+# A "Very Fun" Crypto Service

 A Crypto web service that uses symmetric encryption and implements several useful APIs:
 1. PushAndRecalculate